 Prostate disease and ageing

 Around 25 per cent of men aged 55 years and over have a prostate condition.
 This increases to 50 per cent by the age of 70 years.
 Early stages of prostate disease may have no symptoms.

 If you are a man and you are in your 50s or 60s, talk to your doctor about whether you need to have your prostate gland checked and, if so, how often.
 If you have a family history of prostate disease (or if you have particular concerns), talk to your doctor earlier about when prostate checks might be suitable for you.

 Types of prostate disease

 The three most common forms of prostate disease are inflammation (prostatitis), non-cancerous enlargement of the prostate (benign prostatic hyperplasia, or BPH) and prostate cancer.
 A man may experience one or more of these conditions.

 Inflammation of the prostate (prostatitis)

-- non-bacterial prostatitis – also known as chronic pelvic pain syndrome (CPPS).
+- non-bacterial prostatitis – inflamed prostate, also known as chronic pelvic pain syndrome (CPPS).

-In most cases, the cause of the inflammation is unknown.
-However, prostatitis can be caused by bacteria.
-Bacterial prostatitis responds well to antibacterial drugs that concentrate in the prostate.
-CPPS is more difficult to manage.
-It is a common form of prostatitis and symptoms vary from one man to another.
+Non-bacterial prostatitis, or CPPS, is the most common form of prostatitis and is more difficult to manage.
+Symptoms vary from one man to another.
 There is no single test to diagnose CPPS, so your doctor will need to rule out other possible causes of your symptoms before making a diagnosis.